Clelia Barbieri: The voice

-Sainthood
+Beatification process

 The informative and apostolic processes for the beatification all occurred in Bologna before the theologians collated and inspected her spiritual writings while confirming on 2 April 1935 that such writings did not contravene official doctrine; the formal introduction to the cause came under Pope Pius XI on 15 March 1939 and Barbieri was titled as a Servant of God as a result.
-The confirmation of her life of heroic virtue on 22 February 1955 allowed for Pope Pius XII to name her as Venerable while the confirmation of two miracles attributed to her intercession allowed for Pope Paul VI to celebrate her beatification in Saint Peter's Basilica on 27 October 1968.
+The confirmation of her life of heroic virtue on 22 February 1955 allowed for Pope Pius XII to name her as venerable, while the confirmation of two miracles attributed to her intercession allowed for Pope Paul VI to celebrate her beatification in Saint Peter's Basilica on 27 October 1968.

-The third miracle – definitive for her eventual canonization – was investigated in its place of origin and the Congregation for the Causes of Saints validated this diocesan process after it was held on 18 April 1986 while medical experts approved this miracle on 23 March 1988 as did theologians on 17 June 1988; the C.C.S. met and also assented to it on 6 December 1988 while Pope John Paul II issued definitive approval to it on 11 February 1989.
-John Paul II canonized Barbieri as a saint of the Catholic Church on 9 April 1989 in Saint Peter's Square.
+A third miracle was investigated in its place of origin and the Congregation for the Causes of Saints validated this diocesan process after it was held on 18 April 1986 while medical experts approved this miracle on 23 March 1988 as did theologians on 17 June 1988; the ongregation for the Causes of Saints met and also assented to it on 6 December 1988 while Pope John Paul II issued definitive approval to it on 11 February 1989.
+John Paul II canonized Barbieri on 9 April 1989 in Saint Peter's Square.